msveshnikov/cyberia/docs/sprint_plan.md

 ```

 This sprint plan focuses on developing the core game engine and integrating the AI-powered property
-generation, which are crucial for creating a functional prototype of IsoCraft.online.
+generation, which are crucial for creating a functional prototype of Cyberia.fun.
 The selected
 tasks cover the highest priority items from the backlog, with a balance between frontend, backend,
 and AI integration work.